rev-net/memo/memo.md

 - $NANA operates as a revnet, meaning it pays a 2.5% cash out fee to $REV like all other revnets.
 - The above two points mean that each revnet's total cash out fee is 5%, with 2.5% going to $REV and 2.5% to $NANA.

-Understanding the specific terms of the gameplan first requires elaborating on a revnet's anatomy.
+This section will go through these specifics in detail.

 ### 2.2 Anatomy of a revnet | Advanced

+Understanding the terms of the gameplan first requires elaborating on a revnet's anatomy.

 Revnets unfold in stages.
 Each stage specifies five rules that dictate everything about how the revnet operates: